NethServer/docs/administrator-manual/en/installation.rst

 encrypted using symmetric encryption.
 In case of theft, an attacker will not be able to read the data without the encryption key.

-It's possible to choose a password for the encryption, otherwise the system administrator password will be used.
+It is possible to choose a password for the encryption, otherwise the system administrator password will be used.

 .. note :: You will need to enter the password at every system boot.